lanceman2/Quickstream_dev/README.md

 A module reads input and writes outputs in the stream.
 The number of input channels and the number of output channels may be from zero to any integer.
 Filters do not know if they are running as a single thread by themselves or they are sharing their thread execution with other filters.
-From the quickstream user, the filters just provide executable object code in the form of C functions.
+From the quickstream user, the filters just provide executable object code in the form of C/C++ (maybe RUST) functions.
 The filters just read input and write output.
 At the quickstream level the filters don't know what filters they are reading and writing to.

 ### Controller